presnick/ProgramsInformationPeople/_sources/UsingRESTAPIs/cachingResponses.rst

             return response.text

-The only problem with the code above is that the cache will disappear at the end of the execution of the python program.
+Now, the only problem with the code above is that the cache will disappear at the end of the execution of the python program.
 In order to preserve the cache between between multiple invocations of our program, we will dump that dictionary to a file and reload from that file.

 The python module ``pickle`` makes it easy to save the dictionary (or any other python object) in a file.
 (If you're interested, you can read more about it in the formal Python documentation `here<https://docs.python.org/2/library/pickle.html>`_.)